Calcore offers a Limited Lifetime Residential and 15 year Limited Light Commercial Walk Warranty against manufacturing defects.

 Calcore requires using a 6mm poly sheeting protective barrier on concrete or wood substrates that currently or potentially could have higher than allowed moisture readings for guaranteed installations.
 Poly sheeting should be installed under the entire floor without gapping or separate pieces, so it acts as a full solid barrier.
 Taping moisture barrier is allowed, but should be done with overlapping and sufficient tape.
 Masking tape is not approved.

 NOTE: Calcore does not warranty or guarantee unsatisfactory installations due to the presence of excessive alkali, moisture, or hydrostatic pressure in subfloors.

-Seattle and Portland Flooring can be installed over radiant heat if the following guidelines are followed.
+Seattle XL, Portland, Medford, Spokane, Vancouver XL, or Carissima Series Flooring can be installed over radiant heat if the following guidelines are followed.
 Complete system must be operational for a minimum of one week.
 System should be turned off for 72 hours prior to installation of Stone Composite flooring and remain off for 72 hours after installation is complete.